kent-rasmussen/azt/ROADMAP.md

 #Roadmap
+- I need to think through ad hoc groups. selection seems to be broken, as well as uptake from file.
+- check that syllable profile analysis is more recent than last word addition, or do again.
-recall that ps values are analysis, not data!
+  - consequences? (ad hoc groups, other?) recall that ps values are analysis, not data!
 - set up basic parsing to lx field:
   - copy all